JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 ### Managing complex services

 Where NixOS really shines is how you manage services that need a lot of configuration like Grafana or Prometheus.
-People have either done a lot of groundwork for you and exposed a simple interface to get something spun up and if not It's not too hard to make your own abstraction.
+People have either done a lot of groundwork for you and exposed a simple interface to get something spun up.
+If not, it's easy to make your own abstraction.

 For example here is my config to set up Grafana